Daniel J. Frey

 The wealthy cannibalize society by hoarding wealth and stealing its dignity.

-Through all of recorded time, this has been a fact.
+Throughout recorded history, this has been a fact.

 It has never stopped.